Infinite matroids in tropical differential algebra: The infinite matroid induced by a finite dimensional subspace of a vector space

 \subsection{Basic theory of infinite matroids}

-A matroid on $E$ may be given in terms of different collections of subsets of $E$: the circuits, the independent sets, or the bases.
+A matroid on $E$ may be given in terms of different collections of subsets of $E$: the circuits, the independent sets, or the bases; these are only some possibilities among the many ways of defining matroids when $E$ is finite.
 The matroid axioms were shown to be equivalent by Whitney~\cite{Whitney:1935} in the finite case.
 For the infinite case, the Whitney axioms need to be completed, see~\cite{Infinte_matroids}.
 In~\cite{BowlerCarmesin:2018}, another possibility to define matroids is exhibited by using scrawls.

 \begin{definition} Let $\mathcal{C}\subset 2^E$.
 We call $\mathcal{C}$ the \textit{set of circuits} if it satisfies the following axioms: \begin{enumerate} \item $\emptyset \notin \mathcal{C}$; \item No element of $\mathcal{C}$ is a subset of another; \item Whenever $X\subset C\in\mathcal{C}$ and $\{C_x\::\:x\in X\}$ is a family of elements of $\mathcal{C}$ such that $x\in C_y$ iff $x=y$ for all $x,y\in X$, then for every $z\in C\setminus(\bigcup_xC_x)$ there is an element $C'\in \mathcal{C}$ such that $z\in C'\subset (C\cup \bigcup_xC_x)\setminus X$; \item The set of $\mathcal{C}$-independents $\mathcal{I}(\mathcal{C}):=\{I\subset E\::\: C\not\subset I\:\forall C\in \mathcal{C}\}$ satisfies